-An eye splice in seven-wire strand is made as follows: First a loop is made by bending the cable about 10-12 inches from the end, then a thimble or eye is inserted in the loop.
+An eye splice in 7-wire strand is made as follows (fig. 18): First a loop is made by bending the cable about 10 to 12 inches from the end, then a thimble, or eye, is inserted in the loop.
 The wires of the 10-inch section are then unwrapped and laid along parallel to the main piece of cable.
 One strand is selected and wrapped with pliers tightly around both the cable and the remaining six strands.
-Two wraps are made with this strand which is then cut off.
+Two wraps are made with this strand, which is then cut off.
 The rest of the strands are then wrapped, one at a time, as with the first strand.
 This results in a tapered eye splice which is not only efficient but is inconspicuous.
-Our tests have shown that one wrap of each strand will give maximum efficiency, but since it is practically as easy to make two wraps this number will be used in Park Service splicing for the sake of a possible margin of safety and for the improved appearance.
+Our tests have shown that one wrap of each strand will give maximum efficiency, but, since it is practically as easy to make two wraps, this number should be used for the sake of a possible margin of safety and for the improved appearance.